 A budget is a destination; the forecast is the map on how to get that destination.

 - Financial Strategy: Overall, a fractional CFO will help you develop a sound financial strategy.
 Let’s face it, you are a business owner with a passion for your product or service.
 However, you probably don’t have the time, energy, or desire to personally develop a robust financial strategy.They will help you develop this strategy.
 By using key performance indicators to helping you understand what products enable the best cash conversion your CFO will guide your business in both the short and long-term future.

 Now you may be asking, this is great but where are these ‘unicorns’?

 Well, the most logical place is to search online.

 Most fractional CFOs, sometimes referred to as virtual CFOs, work remotely.
-With the advances in online accounting software, virtual meetings, and online banking, you are no longer constrained to your local market to find a fractional CFO.
+With the advances in online accounting software, virtual meetings, and online banking, you are no longer constrained to your local market to find a qualified professional.

 My firm, Hovland Forensic and Financial, meets virtually with our clients up to six times a month and we access all their information through either a remote desktop or direct access via online accounting.
 We can not only review the information in real time, but help you identify opportunities to further your goals.

-Even though we are fractional CFOs, we still consider ourselves part of your C-suite team.
+Even though we are outsourced, we still consider ourselves part of your C-suite team.
 Your goals are our goals.